karayabin/universe-snapshot/universe/Ling/UniverseTools/doc/api/Ling/UniverseTools/Util/StandardReadmeUtil/addCommitMessageByPlanetDir.md

 Available options are:

-- increment: bool=false, whether to increment the version number.
+- increment: bool=false, whether to increment the version number in the readme's "history log" section